gto76/python-cheatsheet/README.md

 ```

 ### Debugger Example
-**Decorator that prints function's name every time it gets called.**
+**Decorator that prints function's name every time the function is called.**

 ```python
 from functools import wraps